BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: BOTH2Hands Algorithm

 \subsection{Cross-attention hand blending}

-Inspired by the success of the sharing-weights transformer in InterGen~\cite{liang2023intergen}, we adopted a cross-attention transformer for the gestures blending part.
-The networks are fed with two conditioned hand motions, $\textbf{X}_{T}$ and $\textbf{X}_{B}$, we sequentially apply these as attention inputs to the transformer, and compute the weighted reconstruction loss between the final output and two types of gestures.
+Inspired by the success of the sharing-weights transformer in InterGen~\cite{liang2023intergen}, we adopted a cross-attention transformer for gesture blending.
+The networks are fed with two conditioned hand motions, $\textbf{X}_{T}$ and $\textbf{X}_{B}$.
+We sequentially apply hand motions as attention inputs to the transformer, and compute the weighted reconstruction loss between the final output and two types of gestures.
 Specifically, the $\textbf{X}_{T}$ and $\textbf{X}_{B}$ are firstly embedded into a common latent space and positionally encoded into the latent states $\textbf{h}_{text}$ and $\textbf{h}_{body}$.
 Then, it is processed by $N$ attention-based blocks to obtain the blending hidden states $\textbf{h}^{N}_{out}$.
 Each block consists of multi-head cross-attention layers ($Attn$) followed by one feed-forward network ($FF$).
-For first-time hands passing through cross-attention block, the input hidden layer $\textbf{h}_{body}$ is embedded into the query matrix ($\textbf{Q}$), the attention hidden layer $\textbf{h}_{text}$ are embedded into a key matrix ($\textbf{K}$) and value matrix ($\textbf{V}$), finally embed results into a vector $\textbf{h}^{(1)}_{out}$, the computation process is detailed below:
+For the first time the hands passing through the cross-attention block, the input hidden layer $\textbf{h}_{body}$ is embedded into the query matrix ($\textbf{Q}$); the attention hidden layer $\textbf{h}_{text}$ is embedded into a key matrix ($\textbf{K}$) and value matrix ($\textbf{V}$); finally we embed results into a vector $\textbf{h}^{(1)}_{out}$.
+The hand-blending process is detailed below: